kgashok/sortUnix/README.md

      - None of the above

   1. Make sure you know how `strcmp` function works.
 Visit https://www.geeksforgeeks.org/strcmp-in-c-cpp/
+  2. How do you swap two numbers without using a third variable?
-  2. What is code snippet to swap two character array variables in C?
+  3. What is code snippet to swap two character array variables in C?
-  3. By the way, what happens when you run `sort numbers.txt`?

 ## Part 4 - Challenge yourself!
-"_I find that I don’t understand things unless I try to program them._"  — Donald E. Knuth, The Art of Computer Programming, Volume 4
+"_I find that I don’t understand things unless I try to program them._"
+ — Donald E. Knuth, The Art of Computer Programming, Volume 4

 Listen to http://j.mp/unixSortKey video series.
     - Or if you prefer images http://j.mp/selectSortC